btccom/btc_pool_docs/docs/README.md

 # BTC.com Mining pool API Documentation

-Use the API provided by the BTC Mine Pool to obtain the mining pool operation status and user account information in real time.
+Use the API provided by the BTC Mining Pool to obtain the mining pool operation status and user account information in real time.

 ## API Structure